 The Office of Johns Hopkins Physicians seeks to support physicians across the enterprise in serving our patients better.
 Toward that end, the office has gathered the following resources of interest.

 Hear from and connect with Johns Hopkins health care professionals sharing insights on the latest clinical innovations and advances in patient care.
-Access videos, articles, news, clinical trials and much more.
+Review physician alignment models and access videos, articles, news, clinical trials and much more.

 The Johns Hopkins University School of Medicine Office of Continuing Medical Education (OCME) strives to provide up-to-date clinical and research information in appropriate educational formats so that participants are able to improve their knowledge, skills, attitudes, behaviors, and the clinical outcomes for their patients.
 The vision of OCME is to provide physicians and other health care professionals' exemplary, cutting-edge educational endeavors that teach evidence-based practices and identify new and emerging health care needs and opportunities from research through delivery of care so that, through education, we can significantly improve health.